-1.5 DCYA Reference No.
+1.5 Service Reference No.

-All facilities/locations operated by a service must have an individual DCYA reference number and children must attend the facility/location in which they are registered.
-A Service Provider must log onto the Hive with all the relevant details in order to request a new or additional DCYA reference number.
+All facilities/locations operated by a service must have an individual Service Reference number and children must attend the facility/location in which they are registered.
+A Service Provider must log onto the Hive with all the relevant details in order to request a new or additional Service Reference number.